cloud-gov/product/OnboardingChecklist.md

 - [ ] Check out the [roadmap](https://18f.aha.io/products/CGP/feature_cards) to get a high-level view of recently-completed, in-progress, and upcoming features.
 - [ ] Install the [ZenHub](https://zenhub.io) browser extension to enable you to see kanban boards, hierarchical issues, and burndown charts in GitHub.
 - [ ] Read the [Delivery Process document](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md) to learn about how we work.
-- [ ] Join [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov), so you can participate in team-wide internal communication.
+- [ ] Join [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov) so you can participate in teamwide internal communication.
+- [ ] Join the [cloud.gov inquiries Google Group](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries) so you can keep apprised of prospective new clients.
+- [ ] Join the Slack channel #cg-supportstream, used for backchanneling on support interactions.
 - [ ] Consider joining [Cloud Foundry's Slack channels] (https://slack.cloudfoundry.org/) (we sometimes talk to folks in #gov and #gov-private – you'll need a team member to invite you to the latter).
 - [ ] Figure out what themes you're likely to work in, and complete the checklist below that relates to it.
 - [ ] Once you've finished the remaining checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on [the onboarding checklist template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) used to make this issue.